 Floor plans are measured using either a reflectorless total station/disto linked to dedicated software or by laser scanning.
 They consist of very simple room shapes through to showing any level of required detail.
-All of our floor plan surveys are instrumently controlled to ensure the required accuracy is achieved.
-Properties range from single domestic dwellings, through to commercial properties, hotels, theatres, schools, hospitals and prisons.
+All of our floor plan surveys are instrumentally controlled to ensure the required accuracy.
+Properties range from single domestic dwellings, through to commercial properties.
+As well as hotels, theatres, schools, hospitals and prisons.

 Elevations are normally measured with a Laser Scanner to ensure all required detail is captured.
 Drawings can range from showing very simple outline details, through to brick by brick detailing.

 Using a laser scanner or reflectorless total station to capture the data, means that direct access to the building is not required.
 This eliminates health and safety requirements such as scaffolding and cherry pickers for direct measurement.

 Sections can be taken at any required position and interval, showing any level of detail from main building outline through to fully detailed drawings showing detail such as skirting boards and coving.
 Elevational sections can also be provided.